guochengqian/ASSANet/README.md

     <img src="misc/curve.png" width="60%"/>
 </p>

+## This repo is deprecated Please refer to [PointNeXt](https://github.com/guochengqian/PointNeXt) for the latest code of ASSANet

 ## News
 - 2022/06/10: This repo is not maintained anymore.
 Although one can still use the repo for reproducing our results in paper, we highly suggest one to use our re-implemented version hosted in [PointNeXt\&OpenPoints Lib](https://github.com/guochengqian/PointNeXt), where one can reproduce ASSANet with eased coding.